mariavasilkin/Mongo-Login/README.md

 Mongo-Login
 ===========
 Maria and Sunnam's Project!

 Notes:

 	- We worked together from Maria's account in class a lot, so a lot of the earlier commits are from her account

+	- Flash isn't working from the HTML side yet

 Assignment: